List of all articles

 Explains how to add a “redirect” command to a .htaccess file.

-It's possible to redirect visitors from a "www" version of your website to a URL that doesn't display it (or vice versa), using the Apache mod_rewrite module.
+It's possible to redirect visitors from a "www" version of your website to a URL that doesn't display it (or vice versa).

 Explains how to use a .htaccess file to use a different directory as the “top level” of your website.